zpl-c/librg/README.md

 > **Question**: You've mentioned entities in the description above, does it mean I would need to use another entity system?

-**Answer**: No, the library does not manage nor actually create it's own entities, it rather expects you to provide your entity/object id to attach some internal data onto it, which in context of the library we call "tracking".
+**Answer**: No, the library does not manage nor actually create its own entities, it rather expects you to provide your entity/object id to attach some internal data onto it, which in context of the library we call "tracking".

 ## Documentation

-To read detailed documentation about the library, see examples and quick start guide, please visit our [documetation page](https://zpl-c.github.io/librg/).
+To read detailed documentation about the library, see examples and quick start guide, please visit our [documentation page](https://zpl-c.github.io/librg/).

 Additionally you can check [code/apps](code/apps) folder for actual code examples.